Emergency and payday loan alternatives that could save you money

 Alternatives to payday loans

-There are a wide variety of alternatives you should look into before taking out a payday loan.
-This list includes options for those with less-than-stellar credit or who need to reduce their monthly loan costs.
+You should consider the many alternatives before taking out a payday loan.
+This list includes options for those with bad credit or who need to reduce their monthly loan costs.

 1. Get help from nonprofits and charities